stanleylicet/Credit-Risk-Analysis-Altair/README.md

-# Altair Software - Credit Risk Analysis
+# Credit Risk Analysis - Altair

 This project focuses on **Credit Risk Analysis** using the **Altair** visualization library, based on the popular **Credit Risk dataset** from Kaggle.
 The primary objective is to assess the probability of a borrower defaulting on a loan, leveraging data analysis and visualization techniques.